Tips for Self-Publishing Your Book

 Getting It Done

-Sitting down and starting to actually write your book can be one of the scariest steps in your process.
-But there are some key strategies to make it easier.
+Sitting down and starting to actually write your book can be one of the scariest steps in your process, but there are some key strategies to make it easier.
 Set up a comfortable writing space where you’ll be disturbed as little as possible.
 Pick a time of day that makes sense for your schedule, and sit down to write every day, no matter what.
 Set aside an amount of time you can commit to daily, like an hour.
 For those with a busy schedule, even a half hour will eventually get the job done if you stick to it.
 Don’t be afraid to get input from family and friends.
 But most importantly, remember your first draft does not need to be perfect.
 Your book will go through several stages of edits.
 In this first stage, it’s crucial to move ahead with just getting it done so you have something to edit.
 It will feel good just to have a completed draft.
 So don’t be afraid to make mistakes and don’t let perfectionism slow you down.

 Benefits Of Self Book Publishing

 When it comes time to publish, you no longer need to win the approval of a huge publishing company to get your book out there.
 Self book publishing is a more viable path to success than ever before.
-And not only do you not need to sell your idea to gatekeepers, there are other benefits.
+Not only do you not need to sell your idea to gatekeepers, there are other benefits.
 You retain full control over every creative decision, as well as your earnings.
 You won’t have to wait years to actually see your book published, as is often the case with traditional publishing.
 Many successful authors have chosen to self-publish even given the option to work with a traditional publisher.

 Mistakes To Avoid